-Thank you for the opportunity to provide comments on the Site 300 Rulemaking as it pertains to high pressure gas pipelines.
-Despite the 25 January 2016 date of the request, please be advised that we did not receive the request until 11 February 2016.
-I respectfully request that the deadline for submission be extended beyond 29 February 2016 to give the municipalities and members of the public a reasonable opportunity to contribute to this process.
+Thank you for the opportunity to provide comments on the Site 300 Rule making as it pertains to high pressure gas pipelines.
+I request that the deadline for submission be extended beyond 29 February 2016 to give the municipalities and members of the public a reasonable opportunity to contribute to this process.
+As a busy, productive, working citizens of the NH, residents need more time to be able to adequately reply with comments.

-We have reviewed the current Site 300 rules and the provisions specified in the Request for Comment and found them to be inadequate.
-Respectfully, we request that the following provisions be considered:
+The current Site 300 rules and the provisions specified in the Request for Comment are inadequate.
+The following provisions be considered: